Alphanovel App

 Chapter 1

-“Be nice,” She scolded, scooping up a small cup of grapes.
-Miranda was desperate not to be embarrassed by a summer Bikini when the three of them took their annual camping trip.
-Of course, she had made herself a weight promise the year before, but all that landed her was a one-piece and a s'more of shame.
-“Alex,” she spoke her next words with caution, “Don't you think maybe you should save s*x until the end of the semester?”
+"Be nice," She scolded, scooping up a small cup of grapes.
+Miranda was desperate not to be embarrassed by a summer Bikini when they took their annual camping trip.
+Of course, she had made herself a weight promise the year before, and all that landed her was a one-piece and a smore of shame.
+"Alex," she started with caution, "Don't you think maybe you should save s*x until the end of the semester?"

 Trisha snorted around a mouthful of jello; she never could wait until they reached the end of the line, "Askin' him to hold off on waiving his who-ha around for almost two more months?
 Gurl, please!
 That boy has a well-oiled zipper and a library of condoms stuffed in his man purse.
 Telling him not to have s*x is like..."
 She looked around adamantly for a good analogy.
 Her gaze narrowed in on the fudge sundaes at the end of the line, "Oh my god, they added nuts!"